nhanb/pytaku-old-gae/README.markdown

 ```bash
 $ pip install -r requirements.txt
 ```

+Remember to create a `./pytaku/config.py` file that stores a secret key of your choosing.
+Example file can be found at `./pytaku/config.py.sample`.

 Then use Google App Engine SDK to serve it normally at [http://localhost:8080][6].
 Easy, no?

 **Note:** I have a weird thing for PEP-8 compatible code.
 If you use vim, install Syntastic and use